bcgov/mds/elastic/USAGE.md

 ![dashboards](docs/dashboards.png)

-As you can see above, this documentation is only concerned with the [MDS] prefixed dasboards, as these are the dashboards delivered for the MDS project.
+As you can see above, this documentation is only concerned with the [MDS] prefixed dashboards, as these are the dashboards delivered for the MDS project.

-All dashboards consist of a set of different visualizations which were implemented and configured for this project.
+All dashboards consist of a set of different visualizations that were implemented and configured for this project.
 The data that these dashboards display depends on the NGINX logs that were provided to the ingest layer of the Elastic Stack.
 Indexes can be viewed in the Index Management screen in the Management section of Kibana.

 ## Filters

-Instead of queries, for simple data analysis and data manipulation users can add filters to filter on certain types of data that are valuable for them ie they can specify that they only want to see data for a particular mine, in which case they would create a filter for the mine name or mine ID.
+Instead of queries, for simple data analysis and data manipulation users can add filters to filter on certain types of data that are valuable for them i.e. they can specify that they only want to see data for a particular mine, in which case they would create a filter for the mine name or mine ID.
 This would filter out all data that is not relevant for that particular mine.
 To delete the filter, simply hover over the filter tab at the top of the dashboard and delete the filter.

-All dashboards that were develiered for this project have had filtering capabilities added, if filtering was considered relevant.
-They typically also have important metrics at the top of the page for the event totals (ie total number of mine views, mine edits, etc.) These totals change depending on what filter the user selects.
+All dashboards that were delivered for this project have had filtering capabilities added, if filtering was considered relevant.
+They typically also have important metrics at the top of the page for the event totals (i.e. total number of mine views, mine edits, etc.) These totals change depending on what filter the user selects.
 By default with no filter the user is looking at all mines.
 #### Note: It is extremely important to make use of the Time Range in the top right corner of the screen as illustrated in the following screenshot, which is default set to the "Last 90 days":